-129. What is the main task of immune system during human life-time?
+65. What is the main task of immune system during human life-time?

-protection of the organism from pathogenic effects of a. environment

-- b. providing the genetic homogeneity of the organism - c. increasing of organism resistance to negative factors influence - creation of favorable conditions for the living cells d. - antimicrobial activity e.

-130. Which cells are responsible for the high level of immunoglobulins during the secondary immune response?
+- a. protection of the organism from pathogenic effects of environment - b. providing the genetic homogeneity of the organism - c. increasing of organism resistance to negative factors influence - d. creation of favorable conditions for the living cells - e. antimicrobial activity - 66.
+Which cells are responsible for the high level of immunoglobulins during the secondary immune response?

-- plasmatic cells a.
+- a. plasmatic cells

 - b.
 B-cells

-- immune memory cells c.
+- c. immune memory cells

 - d.
 T suppressors

-- T killers e.
+- e.
+T killers

-131. Which possible quantity of antigens is B-cell receptor affine to?
+- 67. Which possible quantity of antigens is B-cell receptor

+affine to?

-- all known antigens a.
+- a. all known antigens

-- only one antigen b.
+- b. only one antigen

-- group of similar antigens c.
+- c. group of similar antigens

 - d. all protein antigens

 - e. all cellular antigens

-- 132. Which immune reactions do natural killer cells take part in?
+- 68. Which immune reactions do natural killer cells take part

-- a. innate immunity

-- cellular immunity b.
+in?